dwf/rescued-scipy-wiki/Cookbook/InputOutput.rst

 Write a Fortran or C array to a binary file with metadata
 ---------------------------------------------------------

-`libnpy <http://www.maths.unsw.edu.au/~mclean/libnpy-0.1.tgz>`_ is a small library that provides simple routines for saving a C or Fortran array to a data file using NumPy_'s own binary format.
+`libnpy <http://www.maths.unsw.edu.au/~mclean/libnpy-0.1.tgz>`_ is a small library that provides simple routines for saving a C or Fortran array to a data file using NumPy's own binary format.
 For a description of this format, do

 ::